ihucos/plash/README.md

 # Plash
-is a container build an runtime system.
+is a container build and runtime system.

 ## install
 ```